itsVishnu101/Bookify/README.md

 ## 💻 Technology Stack

-Bookify is built using a modern technology stack. *(Adjust this list to match your actual technologies!)*
+Bookify is built using a modern technology stack.

 | Layer | Technology | Purpose |
 | :--- | :--- | :--- |